He-jerry/He-jerry.github.io/README.md

 Recently my interests change to Object Detection and Segmentation in medical image analysis based on my work.

 Beyond, I have some interests in the interesting Visual Application of the video game and the Virtual character.
 I have also written an article in BiliBili about the possibility and difficulties when the visual application uses in the game scenes.
 The address of this article is [Currently None]().
-And some of the interesting applications will also be introduced in the later part.
+And some of the interesting applications will also be introduced in the latter part.

+Domain Adaption is not my interest currently.
+However I find that the algorithms in the real-world perform badly in Game/Virtual Scenes, therefore, I will consider if the domain adaption methods can solve the problem of the domain gap.

 ### Publication Currently